 Some politicians came to express their allegiance to the monk as well.

 “I’m uneasy since his arrest was different from the simultaneous arrest of other monks,” Paiboon Nititawan, head of the Reform People Party said, referring a number of monks arrested at the same time elsewhere in Bangkok.
 “I will investigate this this matter.”

 Maj.
-Gen. Rianthong Nanna, the founder of an ultra-royalist reactionary group that calls publicly accuses and calls for prosecution of lese-majeste infractions wrote in a widely shared message last night.
+Gen. Rienthong Nanna, the founder of an ultra-royalist reactionary group that calls publicly accuses and calls for prosecution of lese-majeste infractions wrote in a widely shared message last night.

 “Accusing Buddha Issara so that he is arrested, defrocked and jailed is even more beneficial to him.
-He will get even more respect, love and faith,” Rianthong wrote.
+He will get even more respect, love and faith,” Rienthong wrote.

 Kanok Ratwongsakul, a senior vice president of Nation Multimedia Group, criticized the police commandos’ dramatic arrest of the monk.

 “When I saw the clip, I thought the police were arresting an evil thief or some murderer.
 Actually they’re arresting a monk!” he wrote on his personal fan page.
 “No matter what cases he has against him, he never thought of fleeing.
 None of his students resisted the arrest.
 Did they have to be so brash?
 Was it show for the clip? … This is completely inappropriate!!!”

 Police Col. Narat Sewattanan, director-general of the Department of Corrections, also visited Buddha Issara and five other high-ranking monks also arrested during Thursday’s coordinated dawn raid.

 “Due to concerns about prisoners with different political views jailed together, we are making sure that there will be no fighting among the inmates,” Narat said.